totvslabs/datachallenge/README.md

 * segment_code: segment this client belongs;
 * is_churn: True, if we believe the client will not come back. (for a `customer_code` this values is always the same)

-<b>Question 1 (10 Points)</b>
-<br>List as many use cases for the dataset as possible.

-<b>Question 2 (10 Points)</b>
-<br>Pick one of the use cases you listed in question 1 and describe how building a statistical model based on the dataset could best be used to improve the business this data comes from.

-<b>Question 3 (20 Points)</b>
-<br>Implement the model you described in question 2, preferably in Python.
-The code has to retrieve the data, train and test a statistical model, and report relevant performance criteria.
-Ideally, we should be able to replicate your analysis from your submitted source-code, so please explicit the versions of the tools and packages you are using.

-<b>Question 4 (60 Points)</b>
-<br>A. Explain each and every of your design choices, you can use jupyter notebooks. (e.g., preprocessing, model selection, hyper parameters, evaluation criteria).
-Compare and contrast your choices with alternative methodologies.
-<br>B. Describe how you would improve the model in Question 3 if you had more time.
+There are many possible use cases for this data, e.g., product recommendation, churn analysis, sale forecasting, etc.  Pick one use case and build a model for this case.
+We want to test your skills in data manipulation, cleaning, and predictive modeling, so, please explain each of your design choices, you can use jupyter notebooks for all your exploration and modeling. (e.g., EDA, preprocessing, model selection, hyperparameters, evaluation criteria, etc. )

+You shouldn’t spend more than 5 hours to complete the exercise.

 You can find the dataset for this challenge in the following url: https://github.com/totvslabs/datachallenge/raw/master/challenge.zip

+PS: Ideally, we should be able to replicate your analysis from your submitted source-code, so please explicit the versions of the tools and packages you are using.